Small Batch Easy New York-Style Bagels

 Instructions

-1. Make the Dough: Mix warm water and yeast in a large bowl.
+1. Make the Dough: Mix warm water, brown sugar, and yeast in a large bowl.
 Let sit for 5 minutes.
-Add flour, sugar, and salt, then mix into a stiff dough.
-Knead for 6-7 minutes until soft and slightly tacky.
+Add flour and salt, then mix into a stiff dough forms.
+Knead for 6-7 minutes by hand or 3-4 minutes in a stand mixer with dough hook until soft and slightly tacky.

 2. Let it Rise: Place dough in a greased bowl, cover, and let rise for 1-1.5 hours until doubled in size.

-3. Shape the Bagels: Divide dough into 4 pieces (8 for mini bagels).
+3. Shape the Bagels: Divide dough into 4 pieces.
 Roll into balls, poke a hole in the center, and stretch to make a bagel shape.
-Let rest.
+Let rest covered with a towel for 30 minutes.

-4. Boil the Bagels: Bring 2 quarts of water with brown sugar and baking soda to a boil.
-Lower heat and boil bagels 1 minute per side.
+4. Boil the Bagels: Bring a small pot of water with brown sugar and baking soda to a boil.
+Lower heat and boil bagels 30 seconds per side.

 6. For the toppings: